-What Qualifies as an Accomplishment?
+What Qualifies as a Personal Accomplishment?

 How Much Detail Should You Include?

 Your potential employers don’t want to read a novel, but you don’t want to leave out the key details that get your point across either.
 In general, you want to give the maximum amount of detail in the minimum amount of space.
 The best way to do that is with numbers.
 If you have a statistic or some kind of objective measure that goes with your achievement, always include it.
 Being specific is key, so if you don’t have a particular measurement or numeric indicator to include with your accomplishment, try to provide a particular example that proves what you’re saying isn’t just a collection of buzzwords.